 16 November 2016 – Moderated by Mr. Low Ming Hwee, it was a time for the Green Drinks committee to take stock of what the community wants to see more of at our events.
 Thank you for feedback shared with us, for those interested, it is available on our blog.
 [Photo credit: Mohammad Juhari]

 26 October 2016 – We screened Planetary as a lead up to the Singapore Eco Film Festival.
 Programming Director, Tulika, introduced the festival highlights.
 [Photo credit: Mohammad Juhari]

-29 September 2016 – Eugene Tay of Zero Waste SG introduced the concept of the circular economy, and share the current status in Singapore and what we can do to move towards a circular economy for Singapore, while Mike Orgill introduced home sharing, and how it promotes more environmentally sustainable travel.
+29 September 2016 – Eugene Tay of Zero Waste SG introduced the concept of the circular economy, and share the current status in Singapore and what we can do to move towards a circular economy for Singapore, while Mike Orgill of Airbnb introduced home sharing, and how it promotes more environmentally sustainable travel.
 [Photo credit: Mohammad Juhari]

 31 August 2016: Gwyndalyn Ko of MEWR and Li Xin Min of NEA talked about the Sustainable Singapore Blueprint, in particular, “Towards A Zero Waste Nation”, while Benjamin Tay of PM Haze shared about the recent People’s Expedition to Experience Peat (PEEP) at the Raja Musa Forest Reserve (RMFR) in Selangor, Malaysia.